-Part III Deformable solids

-8 Stress

-In a fluid at rest, pressure is the only contact force.
+Part III Deformable solids 9 Stress In fluids at rest pressure is the only contact force.
 For solids at rest or in motion, and for viscous fluids in motion, this simple picture is no longer valid.
 Besides pressure-like forces acting along the normal to a contact surface, there may also be shear forces acting tangentially to it.
 In complete analogy with pressure, the relevant quantity turns out to be the shear stress, defined to be the shear force per unit of area.
-Friction forces are always due to shear stresses.
+Friction forces are always caused by shear stresses.
 The two major classes of materials, fluids and solids, react differently to stress.
 Whereas fluids respond by flowing, solids respond by deforming.
-Although the equations of motion in both cases are derived from Newton's second law, fluids and solids are in fact so different, that they usually are covered in separate textbooks.
+Although the equations of motion in both cases are derived from Newton's second law, fluids and solids are in fact so different, that they mostly are covered in separate textbooks.
 In this book, we shall as far as possible maintain a general view of the physics of continuous systems, applicable to all types of materials.
 The integrity of a solid body is largely due to internal elastic stresses, both normal and shear.
 Together they resist deformation of the material and prevent the body from being pulled apart.
 Unlike friction, elastic forces do not dissipate energy, and ideally the work done against elastic forces during deformation may be fully recovered.
 In reality, some elastic energy will always be lost because of emission of sound waves that eventually decay and turn into heat.

-In this chapter the emphasis is on the theoretical formalism for contact forces, independently of whether they occur in solids, fluids, or intermediate plastic forms such as clay or dough.
+In this chapter the emphasis is on the theoretical formalism for contact forces, independently of whether they occur in solids, fluids, or intermediate forms such as clay or dough.
 The vector notation used up to this point is not adequate to the task, because contact forces not only depend on the spatial position but also on the orientation of the surface on which they act.
-A collection of nine stress components, called the stress tensor, was introduced by Cauchy in 1822 to describe the full range of contact forces that may come into play in a body.
+A collection of nine stress components, called the stress tensor, was introduced by Cauchy in 1822 to describe the full range of contact forces that may come into play.

 The force on a small piece of a surface can be resolved in a normal pressure-like force and a tangential shear force.

-Baron Augustin Louis Cauchy (1789-1857).
-French mathematician.
-Contributed to the foundations of elasticity, hydrodynamics, and complex analysis
+Baron Augustin-Louis Cauchy (1789-1857).
+French mathematician who produced an astounding 789 papers.
+Contributed to the foundations of elasticity, hydrodynamics, partial differential equations, number theory, and complex functions.

+P~0 P ~

+Glass/glass 0.9 0.4

+Rubber/asph.
+0.9 0.7

+Steel/steel 0.7 0.6

+Metal/metal 0.6 0.4

+Wood/wood 0.4 0.3

+Steel/ice 0.1 0.05

+Steel/teflon 0.05 0.05

+110

+...

+Approximate friction coefficients for various combinations of materials.

 Balance of forces on a crate standing still on a horizontal floor.
-The normal reaction N balances gravity mg_0 and the tangential reaction T balances the external force F. The point of attack A for the external force is here chosen to be at floor level to avoid creating a moment of force which could turn over the crate.
+The point of attack A is here chosen at floor level to avoid creating a moment of force which could turn over the crate.